tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Event-based trigger can be further configured by introducing hysteresis and time-to-trigger. *Hysteresis* (:math:`Hys`) defines the distance between the entering and leaving conditions in dB.
-In effect, it delays both conditions by half of the specified dB.
 Similarly, *time-to-trigger* introduces delay to both entering and leaving conditions, but as a unit of time.

 *Periodical* type of reporting trigger is not supported, but can be easily replicated using event-based trigger.
 This can be done by configuring the measurement in such a way that the entering condition is always fulfilled, for example by setting the threshold of Event A1 to zero (the minimum level).
-As a result, the measurement report will be regularly triggered at every certain interval, as determined by the `reportInterval` field within ``LteRrcSap::ReportConfigEutra``, therefore producing the same behaviour as periodical reporting.
+As a result, the measurement reports will be regularly triggered at every certain interval, as determined by the `reportInterval` field within ``LteRrcSap::ReportConfigEutra``, therefore producing the same behaviour as periodical reporting.